Exercise-Induced Bronchospasm in Children

-Your child's caregiver will ask about any medical problems your child has, such as asthma, allergies, or lung infections.
-He may ask if a family member has asthma or allergies.
-Tell your child's caregiver about his symptoms, activities that cause them, and how often they occur.
-Tell him about any medicine or treatments that have been used for your child's symptoms.
-Lung function tests will be done to measure the airflow in your child's lungs and show how well he can breathe.
-Your child's caregiver may test his lungs before and after he exercises.
-He may also be given medicine to trigger an EIB.
-Your child's caregiver will test his lungs before and after he takes the medicine.
+Your child's healthcare provider will ask about any medical problems your child has, such as asthma, allergies, or lung infections.
+He or she may ask if a family member has asthma or allergies.
+Tell the provider about your child's symptoms, activities that cause them, and how often they occur.
+Lung function tests will be done to measure the airflow in your child's lungs.
+These tests show how deeply your child can breathe.
+The healthcare provider may test your child's lungs before and after he or she exercises.
+Your child may also be given medicine to trigger an EIB.
+The healthcare provider will test your child's lungs before and after he or she takes the medicine.

 How is EIB treated?

-Your child may need medicine to help decrease inflammation, open airways, and make it easier for him to breathe.
-Short-acting medicine is taken right before strenuous exercise, or when your child has symptoms.
+- Your child may need medicine to help decrease inflammation, open airways, and make it easier for him or her to breathe.
+Short-acting medicine is taken 15 minutes before strenuous exercise, or when your child has symptoms.
 Long-acting medicine is taken daily to help prevent an exercise-induced attack.
-Your child may also need medicine to control allergies that trigger his symptoms.
-Medicine may be inhaled, taken as a pill, or injected.
-Make sure your child knows how to use an inhaler.
+Your child may also need medicine to control allergies that trigger his or her symptoms.
+Medicine may be inhaled or taken as a pill.
+Make sure your older child knows how to use an inhaler.

-How can I help my child prevent EIB?
+How can I help my child prevent EIB episodes?

-- Tell your to child breathe through his nose when he exercises.
+- Tell your child to breathe through his or her nose during exercise.
 This helps warm the outside air before it reaches the airway.
 Deep breathing will also help open your child's airway.

-- Have your child wear a mask over his mouth when he exercises outdoors.
-In cold weather, this will help warm the air he breathes.
-It may also help prevent him from breathing in allergens, irritants, and germs that cause infections.
+- Have your child wear a mask over his or her mouth during outdoor exercise.
+In cold weather, this will help warm the air he or she breathes.
+It may also help prevent your child from breathing in allergens, irritants, and germs that cause infections.
 Your child may wear a scarf or mask, or use breathing masks or filters.

-- Have your child exercise in areas that do not trigger his EIB.
+- Have your child exercise in areas that do not trigger his or her EIB.
 Swimming pools, ice rinks, and other indoor arenas may have increased amounts of gases in the air.
-If chlorine or other gases trigger your child's EIB, he may need to exercise outdoors.
+If chlorine or other gases trigger your child's EIB, he or she may need to exercise outdoors.
 Outdoor physical activities should be avoided during the afternoon and evening when air pollution is highest.

 - Make sure your child does warm-up exercises , such as walking or stretching, before intense exercise or physical activities.
-He should also cool down for at least 10 minutes afterward.
+He or she should also cool down for at least 10 minutes afterward.

-- Your child has severe pain in his chest.
+- Your child has severe pain in his or her chest.

-- Your child has trouble thinking, or he faints.
+- Your child has trouble thinking, or he or she faints.

-- Your child is so short of breath that he has trouble walking and talking.
+- Your child is so short of breath that he or she has trouble walking and talking.